tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/ionic/tutorials.whatsapp.ionic.step_03.md

 {{> DiffBox tutorialName="ionic-tutorial" step="3.8"}}

-We will also need to load `anular-meteor` into our app as a module dependency, since that's how `Angular`'s module system works:
+We will also need to load `angular-meteor` into our app as a module dependency, since that's how `Angular`'s module system works:

 {{> DiffBox tutorialName="ionic-tutorial" step="3.9"}}